Master Digital Marketing, WordPress, SEO

 smartpassiveincome font

-So if you like how his body content appears, you can go with PT Sans Font, one of the popular font used around the globe.
+So if you like how his body content appears, you can go with PT Sans Font, one of the popular fonts used around the globe.

 4. Georgia

 Georgia is a stylish font and easily readable too.
-It is designed by Mathew Carter in 1993.
+It was designed by Mathew Carter in 1993.

-According to the wiki, the font is been inspired by scotch roman designs and basically a serif font.
+According to the wiki, the font was inspired by Scotch Roman designs and a serif font.

-Styling cues on the edges make is adorable and makes it one of the most used fonts by the websites.
+Styling cues on the edges make it adorable and make it one of the most used fonts by the websites.

 Backlinko uses Georgia